XorEaxDaBoss/devomy/src/content/blog/matthew6.md

 ## Prayer

-Lord, I come to you today in prayer, seeking your guidance and wisdom.
-As I meditate on Matthew 6:33, I am reminded of your promise to provide for my every need.
-Help me to keep you first in my heart and seek your kingdom and righteousness above all else.
-May I trust in your plan for my life and have faith that you will lead me down the right path.
-Thank you for your love, grace, and mercy.
-In Jesus' name, I pray.
-Amen.
+Dear Lord, I come before you today seeking your guidance and wisdom.
+Your promise to meet all my needs, as stated in Matthew 6:33, reminds me to always keep you as my top priority.
+It is my desire to seek your kingdom and righteousness above all else.
+I trust your plan for my life and have faith that you will lead me in the right direction.
+Thank you for your unfailing love, grace, and mercy.
+In Jesus' name I pray, Amen.